Bringing AI Home: The Rise of Local LLMs and Their Impact on Data Privacy

 by

-Welcome to Carbon Brief’s Cropped.
 We handpick and explain the most important stories at the intersection of climate, land, food and nature over the past fortnight.
 This is an online version of Carbon Brief’s fortnightly Cropped email newsletter.
 Subscribe for free here.
-Key developments Trump chaos TRUMP TARIFFS: US president Donald Trump’s escalating trade war with the […]
+Key developments Trump’s tariff fallout WASTE NOT: US president Donald Trump’s wide-ranging tariffs will “almost certainly mean higher prices […]

 by